nap2000/docs/external-applications.rst

   :local:

 This page describes how to launch an external application from a form to capture data.
-Refer to :ref:`creating an external app<fcreating-external-app>` for information on how to create these apps.
+Refer to :ref:`creating an external app<creating-external-app>` for information on how to create these apps.

 To Answer a single Question
 ---------------------------